VinayNandurdikar/CFD-CAE-Portfolio/projects/RAE2822_Transonic_OpenFOAM/README.md

 This project helped me gain practical experience with:

 * Setting up **compressible external aerodynamic CFD** in OpenFOAM
-* Using a **perfect-gas thermodynamic model**
+* Modelling air using a **perfect-gas equation of state**
 * Applying OpenFOAM **freestream boundary conditions**
-* Understanding the role of the **k-ω SST turbulence model**
+* Using the **k-ω SST turbulence model** for external aerodynamic flow
 * Generating and inspecting locally refined meshes
 * Understanding **transonic acceleration and compression**
 * Post-processing Mach-number and pressure fields in ParaView
-* Interpreting the relationship between Mach number and pressure in high-speed flows
+* Interpreting the relationship between Mach number and pressure in compressible flow

 ---

 ## Possible Future Improvements

-The current project is primarily a learning and demonstration case.
-Future extensions could include:
+The present project is primarily a guided learning and demonstration case.
+It can be developed further by adding:

-* Surface pressure coefficient (C_p) extraction
+* Surface pressure coefficient (`Cp`) distribution
 * Comparison with published RAE2822 experimental data
 * Lift and drag coefficient evaluation
-* Residual and force convergence monitoring
+* Residual and force convergence histories
 * Mesh-independence assessment
-* Near-wall resolution and (y^+) assessment
+* Near-wall resolution and `y+` assessment
 * Comparison of turbulence models

-These additions would allow the case to be developed from a guided tutorial into a more complete **CFD verification and validation study**.
+These additions would develop the case from a tutorial exercise into a more complete **CFD verification and validation study**.

 ---

 ## Acknowledgement

-This case was completed while following the **FlowThermoLab CFD of High-Speed Aerodynamics course**.
-Credit for the original tutorial and educational material belongs to FlowThermoLab and the respective course instructors.
+This case was completed while following the **FlowThermoLab CFD of High-Speed Aerodynamics** course.

-The project is included here to document the CFD workflow, simulation experience and technical concepts learned during the exercise.
+Credit for the original tutorial and educational material belongs to **FlowThermoLab and the respective course instructors**.
+This repository entry documents the simulation workflow, CFD concepts, and practical skills developed while completing the exercise.